magnbni/Noflix/README.md

 ## What is Noflix?

 Noflix is your new favourite webpage for browsing movies.
-We have a database consisting of over **1 million** movies.
+We have a database consisting of over **20 000** movies.
 This means that you are sure to find a movie that you are interested in, and can watch it on your streaming service of choice.
 Like other popular movie-databases, its main features include:

 - Searching for specific titles